Stella Chen

 - Musical America

-Praised for her “silken grace” and “brilliant command” (The Strad), American violinist Stella Chen first captured international attention as the winner of the 2019 Queen Elizabeth International Violin Competition.
-She was soon after named a recipient of the Avery Fisher Career Grant and a Lincoln Center Emerging Artist Award.
-Her debut album Stella x Schubert was released in 2023 on Apple Music’s Platoon label to critical acclaim, garnering her the title of Young Artist of the Year at the Gramophone Awards.
+Praised for her “silken grace” and “brilliant command” (The Strad), American violinist Stella Chen first gained international recognition as the winner of the 2019 Queen Elizabeth International Violin Competition.
+Her critically acclaimed debut album Stella x Schubert, released in 2023 on Apple Music’s Platoon label, earned her the Young Artist of the Year title at the Gramophone Awards.

-A deeply passionate performer and educator, Stella brings her experience and authenticity to both the concert stage and the teaching studio.
-She has performed across North America, Europe, and Asia in concerto, recital, and chamber music settings, appearing as a soloist with orchestras including the New York Philharmonic, Chicago Symphony, Minnesota Orchestra, San Francisco Symphony, Israel Philharmonic, and the Chamber Orchestra of Europe.
-Her appearances have taken her to iconic venues such as the Vienna Musikverein, Concertgebouw Amsterdam, and Berlin Philharmonie.
-Also a devoted chamber musician and recitalist, Stella has recently appeared at Lincoln Center, Carnegie Hall, the Phillips Collection, and leading festivals including Kronberg Academy, Ravinia, Music@Menlo, Perlman Music Program.
-She appears frequently with the Chamber Music Society of Lincoln Center both in New York and on tour.
+Chen has performed across North America, Europe, and Asia in concerto, recital, and chamber music settings.
+She recently made debuts with the New York Philharmonic, Chicago Symphony, Minnesota Orchestra, Israel Philharmonic, Chamber Orchestra of Europe, and the Orchestra of St. Luke's.
+Her performances have taken her to some of the world’s most iconic venues, including the Vienna Musikverein, Concertgebouw Amsterdam, and Berlin Philharmonie.
+She appears frequently with the Chamber Music Society of Lincoln Center, both in New York and on tour.

-Stella performs on the 1720 "General Kyd" Stradivarius, generously loaned by Dr. Ryuji Ueno and Rare Violins In Consortium, Artists and Benefactors Collaborative.
+Chen performs on the “General Kyd” 1720 Stradivarius, generously on loan from Dr. Ryuji Ueno and Rare Violins In Consortium, Artists and Benefactors Collaborative.

 Link to Bio